Career Timeline of Taylor Swift: Major Achievements and Milestones

 Loading Video...

-In February 2024, Taylor Swift donated $100,000 to the family of a woman who tragically died in a shooting at the Kansas City Chiefs' Super Bowl parade.
+In February 2024, Taylor Swift donated $100,000 to the family of a woman who died in a shooting at the Kansas City Chiefs' Super Bowl parade.

-February 2024: Most-Streamed Artist on Spotify
+February 2024: Most-streamed artist on Spotify

-April 19, 2024: Release of "The Tortured Poets Department"
+April 19, 2024: Release of The Tortured Poets Department

 December 2024: Donation to Operation Breakthrough

-December 2024: End of The Eras Tour
+December 2024: Conclusion of The Eras Tour

-2024: Grammy Award for Album of the Year
+2024: Grammy Award for Album of the Year for Midnights

-2024: Topped Billboard's Power 100 Ranking
+2024: Topped Billboard's Power 100 ranking

-In 2024, Taylor Swift became the first solo artist to top Billboard's annual Power 100 ranking of the top music industry executives.
+In 2024, Taylor Swift became the first solo artist to top Billboard's annual Power 100 ranking of top music industry executives.

-2024: Donation for Relief Efforts
+2024: Donation for Hurricane Relief Efforts

 In 2024, Taylor Swift donated $5 million toward the relief efforts after Hurricane Helene and Hurricane Milton.

-In 2024, Taylor Swift released the double album The Tortured Poets Department.
+In 2024, Taylor Swift released 'The Tortured Poets Department', exploring synth-pop.

-May 2025: Album Sales and Chart Dominance
+May 2025: Album Sales in the US

-May 30, 2025: Purchase of Masters Finalized
+May 30, 2025: Finalized purchase of masters

-August 2025: Trademark Registrations
+August 2025: Trademark Applications and Registrations

-October 3, 2025: Release of "The Life of a Showgirl"
+October 3, 2025: Release of The Life of a Showgirl

 Loading Video...

-In 2025, Taylor Swift infused soft rock in The Life of a Showgirl album.
+In 2025, Taylor Swift released 'The Life of a Showgirl', exploring soft rock.